Sarah takes the mystery out of back pain surgery and explains your options

 Spine surgery of today is also changing.
 In some respects it is less extensive, with a preference for discectomy or microdiscectomy (partial removal of the internal parts of the disc) rather than full-scale disc removal of the earlier laminectomy.
 This surgical procedure is usually in response to a diagnosis of 'acute disc prolapse'.

-Sarah's small e-book on Kindle Be Careful About Back Surgery is a must-read if you are on this page!
+Sarah Key's small book on Back pain surgery is a e-Book available Kindle.
+It is called Be Careful About Back Surgery and is a must-read if you are on this page!
 It provides a deeper understanding about the indications for spinal surgery and the most common reasons for adverse outcomes with each surgical procedure.

 "Sarah Key seems to me a must read for anyone with a bad back.
 Haven't come across anyone better.
 And she writes with grace and eloquence as well."